Greece Moments Greece Moments

 Ano Lechonia railway station

 The train departs from the station in Ano Lechonia at 10 a.m. and returns at 3 p.m. from the terminus in Milies.
-In the village of Ano Gatzea, it makes a stop for 15 minutes, where the locomotive is turned manually for the rest of the route.
+In the village of Ano Gatzea, it makes a 15-minute stop, where the locomotive is turned manually for the return route.

 Pilion Railway Griechenland Natur Urlaub